Review and summary/synopsis of Christine by author Stephen King originally published in 1983

 If you’re already a fan of King’s definitely don’t discount this “lesser” work.

 The horror novel was adapted into a 1983 movie by the legendary John Carpenter.
-As any King fan knows, his books are basically destined for the big screen, it’d be harder to find one that wasn’t adapted into a film.
+Same year as the book?
+That was fast!
+As any King fan knows, his books are basically destined for the big screen, it’d be harder to find one that wasn’t adapted into a film or miniseries.

 Christine Book Summary